Q. What are the qualifications to be considered for the Federal Jackets Fellowship?

-Q. How will the Office of Government and Community Relations assist me during my D.C. internship search?
+Q. How will the Office of Institute Relations assist me during my D.C. internship search?

 A. This office, along with the Center for Career Discovery and Development, will conduct information sessions and workshops to remind you of due dates, provide databases in which to search for internships, and respond to your questions and concerns during the entire process.